Did You Know That There's a Tunnel Under Ocean Blvd: Release and promotion

 Originally slated for a March 10, 2023, release, the album was pushed to March 24 on January 13, 2023, for undisclosed reasons.
 The album's track listing was revealed on January 13, 2023.
 Did You Know That There's a Tunnel Under Ocean Blvd was issued worldwide on March 24, 2023, in several formats, including vinyl record and cassette tape.

 To promote the album, Del Rey made several promotional appearances.
 The album was announced and made available to preorder on December 7, 2022.
 Del Rey covered the March 2023 issue of Interview where she was interviewed by Billie Eilish.
 She was interviewed by Kristin Robinson for a Billboard feature over Del Rey winning the inaugural Visionary Award at the 2023 Billboard Women in Music Awards.

-Del Rey embarked on a tour in support of the album, during which she headlined several music festivals, including the MITA, Glastonbury, Outside Lands, and Primavera Sound festivals.
+Del Rey embarked on a tour throughout 2023 in support of the album.
+Spanning 27 dates and visiting 9 countries, it kicked off on May 27, in Rio de Janeiro, Brazil, and concluded on October 5, in Charleston, United States.
+In 2024, she headlined several music festivals, including the Coachella, Reading and Leeds, Primavera Sound, Rock en Seine, and Hangout festivals.